plotnik/ea-books-web/public/lit/_build/html/_sources/udemy.py.rst.txt

 ::

-  prompt = """You will be provided with statements in markdown, and your task is to summarize the content you are provided.
+  prompt_summarize = """You will be provided with statements in markdown, and your task is to summarize the content you are provided.
   """

-  st.sidebar.write(prompt)
+  prompt_improve = """You will be provided with statements in markdown, and your task is to improve the content you are provided.
+  """

   g_client = OpenAI(
       api_key=g_key,